SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1019-0-0-error-notification-with-details-on-asset-property-creation-failure.md

 ticket:CTM-596
 version: 1019.0.0
 ---
-Users are now notified of the error with details about the cause of the failure during the Asset property creation.
+Users are now notified of errors with detailed information on the cause of failures when creating asset properties.